frontendpatterns/frontendpatterns.dev/src/content/patterns/request-cancellation.md

 ---
 # Request Cancellation

-Abort in-flight requests when components unmount or dependencies change.

 ## Problem

 Without this pattern, the premise that aborting in-flight requests when components unmount or dependencies change falls apart, and small changes trigger cascading regressions.